Gamma motor neuron: Alpha gamma co-activation

 When the central nervous system sends out signals to alpha neurons to fire, signals are also sent to gamma motor neurons to do the same.
 This process maintains the tautness of muscle spindles and is called alpha gamma co-activation.
-The nuclei of spindle muscle cells are located in the middle of these spindles, but unlike extrafusal muscle fibers, the myofibril contractile apparati of spindle fibers are located only at both ends of spindle.
+The nuclei of spindle muscle cells are located in the middle of these spindles, but unlike extrafusal muscle fibers, the myofibril contractile apparatus of spindle fibers are located only at both ends of spindle.
 Efferent stimulation of the spindle by gamma motor neurons contracts the myofibrils, tautening the central region of spindle—which maintains the muscle spindle's sensitivity to muscle's length change.

 Without gamma motor neurons, muscle spindles would be very loose as the muscle contracts more.
 This does not allow for muscle spindles to detect a precise amount of stretch since it is so limp.
 However, with alpha gamma co-activation and both alpha and gamma neurons firing, muscle fibers within the muscle spindles are pulled parallel to the extrafusal contraction causing the muscle movement.
 The firing of gamma motor neurons in sync with alpha motor neurons pulls muscle spindles from polar ends of the fibers as this is where gamma motor neurons innervate the muscle.
 The spindle is innervated by type Ia sensory fiber that go on to synapse with alpha motor neurons, completing the gamma-loop.
 The parallel pulling keeps muscle spindles taut and readily able to detect minute changes in stretch.